solomonlr/introduction-to-github-lab_solomon_r/README.md

     return 0;
 }
 ```
-3. Following the steps from how to commit a file,
+3. Following the steps from how to commit a file, save your changes and push this change to your partner's branch

 </details>